-- [para 10] The investigation described by the Public Body, and for which it obtained the Court order is one meeting the definition set out in section 1(h)(ii), given that when it commenced the investigation, it was contemplated that the investigation could result in penalty or sanction under the Criminal Code, R.S.C.
-1985, c.
-C-46, the Workers' Compensation Act R.S.A.
+- [para 10] The investigation described by the Public Body, and for which it obtained the Court order is one meeting the definition set out in section 1(h)(ii), given that when it commenced the investigation, it was contemplated that the investigation could result in penalty or sanction under the Criminal Code (supra), the Workers' Compensation Act (supra), or the Provincial Offences Procedure Act, R.S.A.
 2000, c.
-W-15, or the Provincial Offences Procedure Act, R.S.A.
-2000, c.
 P-34. - [para 11] I find that the Public Body obtained the Complainant's personal information in the course of conducting a police or administrative investigation that could potentially lead to a penalty or sanction.
 While the investigation in this case did not ultimately lead to prosecution, or to a penalty or sanction, the nature of the investigation conducted was such that it could lead to a penalty or sanction.
-As a result, I find that the Public Body's collection of the Complainant's personal information was authorized by section 33(b) of the FOIP Act. - [para 12] I take the Complainant's point that there may have been other ways for the Public Body to conduct its investigation in relation to her husband reasonably, without gaining access to her financial records.
-However, section 33 of the FOIP Act does not limit the amount of information a public body may collect, or require a public body to obtain personal information in a less intrusive manner.
-Provided that a public body's purpose in collecting personal information falls within the terms of section 33(a), (b), or (c), the public body's collection of personal information will not contravene the FOIP Act.
-As noted above, the Public Body's collection in this case was for the purpose of an investigation and falls within the terms of section 33(b). - Issue B: Did the Public Body collect the Complainant's personal information directly or indirectly?
-If indirectly, did it do so in compliance with, or in contravention of, section 34 of the FOIP Act? - [para 13] Section 34 of the FOIP Act requires a public body to collect personal information directly from the individual whom the information is about, except in specific, enumerated circumstances.
+That is all section 1(h) requires for an investigation to fall within the terms of law enforcement.
+As a result, I find that the Public Body's collection of the Complainant's personal information was authorized by section 33(b) of the FOIP Act. - [para 12] The Complainant's argument appears to be that the Public Body should have known that he had not committed fraud and therefore should not have conducted the investigation it did.
+Further, he questions the extent of the personal information the Public Body collected in conducting the investigation.
+Section 33 of the FOIP Act does not give me jurisdiction to review whether a public body should have conducted a law enforcement investigation, only whether it collected personal information for the purpose of a law enforcement investigation.
+In this case, the Public Body clearly exercised its authority to conduct such an investigation. - [para 13] Further, section 33 of the FOIP Act does not impose limits on the amount or kind of personal information a public body may collect or require a public body to collect personal information in the least intrusive manner possible.
+Rather, if information is collected for the purposes of law enforcement, the collection is authorized by section 33(b). - Issue B: Did the Public Body collect the Complainant's personal information directly or indirectly?
+If indirectly, did it do so in compliance with, or in contravention of, section 34 of the FOIP Act? - [para 14] Section 34 of the FOIP Act requires a public body to collect personal information directly from the individual whom the information is about, except in specific, enumerated circumstances.
 It states, in part: - 34(1) A public body must collect personal information directly from the individual the information is about unless

-(g) the information is collected for the purpose of law enforcement $[\dots]$
+(g) the information is collected for the purpose of law enforcement $[\ldots]$